 Most normal (i.e. non marketing people) get that products and services ae different.
 But it’s the strict 4Ps of marketing followers who wedge services into “product” that confuse things.

 A product is what the customer buys.
 It’s something tangible.

 This is important.
 When you buy a product, you can see it, touch it, maybe even smell, hear or taste it.
 There’s ownership.
-You can point to it, and say “that’s mine”. (though if you’re leasing or renting a product, this ownership may only be for a set amount of time).
+You can point to it, and say “that’s mine”. (though if you’re leasing or renting a product, this ownership may only be temporary).

 Products can be something that lasts a long time, like your house.
 Or, a short time, like a chocolate bar.